 When we arrived at Gray Homestead Oceanfront Camping, all we could do was stare in awe at the view!
 The water was a dark, cold blue, stretching so far that it kissed the baby blue sky on the horizon.
 A few wispy clouds were playing above and more than a few seagulls were diving for goodies in the wet sand and seaweed exposed by the low tide.
 Far to the left was an island, dotted with large homes that looked like dollhouses from a distance, and to the right, visible only with binoculars, was a beautiful lighthouse!
 Every minute of so, we heard the faraway moan of a foghorn and Max thought that was really cool!

 Ali and Frank quickly set off to explore the critters and crustaceans hiding under rocks while Richard and I set out the lawn chairs and started teaching Max the difference between ducks and seagulls.
 Our efforts were obviously in vain as Max was still waving and saying, “Hi duck!” to all the seagulls until we drove away on Monday morning.
 Max made friends with all the birds he saw and talked animatedly to them all weekend long.
-He held up the binoculars several times and said, “Smile, bird.
+He held up the best binoculars for the money at the time several times and said, “Smile, bird.
 I take picture!”
 He’d look up while playing with his trains in the dirt and say, “Hey, bird.
 I have trains!”
 Every once in awhile, they apparently answered back, because he’d look up suddenly while engrossed in play and say, “Okay, bird!
 Okay!”

 We were treated to a fantastic light show on Saturday night as a cold front passed though with numerous thunderstorms and the sound of rain on the roof of the RV made us all very sleepy.